aws-quickstart/quickstart-uipath-robot/README.md

 You can also use the AWS CloudFormation templates as a starting point for your own implementation.

 ![Quick Start architecture for UiPath Robot on AWS](./UiPath-Robot-arch.png)

+As shown in the architecture for UiPath Robot, the Quick Start sets up the following:

+* A highly available architecture that spans two (or more) Availability Zones, per your choosing.
+* A VPC configured with public and private subnets, according to AWS best practices, to provide you with your own virtual network on AWS.*

+In the public subnets:
+* Managed network address translation (NAT) gateways to allow outbound internet access for resources in the private subnets.*
+* A Windows bastion host to allow inbound RDP access to EC2 instances in private subnets.

+In the private subnets:
+* The EC2 machines hosting UiPath Robot

+_You are responsible for the cost of the AWS services used while running this Quick Start.
+There is no additional cost for using the Quick Start._